-- Only letters, numbers, underscores, hyphens, periods, asterisks, forward slashes, backslashes, exclamations, left angle brackets, colons and parentheses are allowed.
+Only letters, numbers, underscores, hyphens, periods, asterisks, forward slashes, backslashes, exclamations, left angle brackets, right angle brackets, colons and parentheses are allowed.

-- Select Smart Banner if the ad unit is for a mobile app and you want the ad unit to fill the width of the screen and have a fixed height.
-The Google Mobile Ads SDK has native support for Smart Banners.
-Learn more about Smart Banners.
+- Select Smart Banner if the ad unit is for a mobile app and you want the ad unit to have a fixed height but fill the width of the screen.
+Learn more

-- _top: The target URL will load in the full body of the window, breaking out of any potential framesets.
-This value is selected by default.
+- _top: The landing page will load in the full body of the window, breaking out of any framesets.

-- _blank: The target URL will open in a new, unnamed window.
+- _blank: The landing page will open in a new, unnamed window.